Catastrophic Injury Lawyer

 What is a Catastrophic Injury?

 A catastrophic injury is a physical or mental injury to a person that results in a substantial alteration of a person’s life, well-being, and/or ability to provide for oneself.
-Example of catastrophic injuries include:
+Examples of catastrophic injuries include:

 - Loss of Life